lablup/backend.ai-krunner-static-gnu/README.md

 1. Modify Dockerfile and/or other contents.
-  - To update the Python version, update `src/ai/backend/krunner/{distro_}/krunner-python.{distro}.txt` and the dockerfiles accordingly, including the `PYTHON_VERSION` environment variable and the download URL of the statically built Python distribution.
+  - To update the Python version, update `src/ai/backend/krunner/{distro_}/krunner-python.{distro}.txt` and the dockerfiles (both python and wheels) accordingly, including the `PYTHON_VERSION` environment variable and the download URL of the statically built Python distribution.
 2. Increment *the volume version number* specified as a label `ai.backend.krunner.version` in `src/ai/backend/krunner/{distro_}/krunner-env.{distro}.dockerfile`
 3. Run `scripts/build.py`.